aiddata/geo-cnn/README.md

-# Using Convolutional Neural Networks to Predict Survey Estimates
+# Using Convolutional Neural Networks to Predict Survey Estimates and other Outcome Measures

 ## Stage 0 - Settings and Data Preparation